 - 1 Insert Row Above

 - 2 Insert Row Below

 - 3 Delete Row(s)

 - 4 Insert Column to Left

 - 5 Insert Column to Right

 - 6 Delete Column(s)

-- 7 Merge Cells (drop-down)
+- 7 Merge Cells

 - 8 Unmerge Cells

-- 9 Match Cell

-- 10 Cell Styles (drop-down)

-- 11 Background Color (drop-down)

-- 12 Cell Borders
+- 9 Cell Borders

-- 13 Alignment (drop-down)
+- 10 Alignment (drop-down)

-- 14 Cell Locking (drop-down)
+- 11 Locking (drop-down)

-- 15 Data Format (drop-down)
+- 12 Data Format (drop-down)

-- 16 Insert Block
+- 13 Insert Block

-- 17 Insert Field
+- 14 Insert Field

-- 18 Insert Formula (drop-down)
+- 15 Insert Formula (drop-down)

-- 19 Manage Cell Contents
+- 16 Manage Cell Content

+- 17 Match Cell

+- 18 Cell Styles (drop-down)

-- 20 Link Cell
+- 19 Link Cell

-- 21 Download changes from source file
+- 20 Download changes from source file

 You can click inside another cell to move the selection to that cell.
 To select more than one cell, click and drag over several cells.
-You can also hold down the SHIFT key and click inside another cell to select those two cells and all the cells between them.
+You can also hold down the Shift key and click inside another cell to select those two cells and all the cells between them.
 With cells selected, you can modify the cells using the Properties palette or right-click and use the options on the shortcut menu.
 You can also drag the grips on a cell to make the cell and its column or row larger or smaller.